A British town is at risk of being submerged by a collapsing dam

 The army, environmental agencies and firefighters from across the country are part of a task force battling to shore up the crumbling wall of Toddbrook reservoir -- which suffered extensive damage during flooding this week, Derbyshire police said in a statement.

-More than 6,000 people were evacuated from the town following the partial collapse of a dam wall, the National Fire Chiefs Council said in a statement Thursday.
+More than 6,000 people were evacuated from the town following the partial collapse of a dam wall, the National Fire Chiefs Council (NFCC) said in a statement Thursday.

 Police describe it an "unprecedented, fast-moving, emergency situation."
 On Thursday, officers called for the evacuation of the town's residents after images appeared showing a huge hole in the dam wall, the UK's Press Association (PA) agency reported.